-108” Water Line along City Easements from Union Pacific Railroad to John Ralston Road
+108” Water Line along City Easements from Union Pacific Railroad to John Ralston Road — City of Houston, TX

 Mr. Ortega serves as project manager and lead tunnel engineer for this project, which is one segment of the Northeast Transmission Water Line (NETL) under the SWTP.
 The SWTP consists of major improvements to the transmission system in the City to transition from primarily groundwater to surface water in order to comply with the Harris-Galveston Coastal Subsidence District’s (HGCSD) regulatory plan.
 NETL is a multiyear project which will provide treated water produced by the planned expansion of the City’s Northeast Water Purification Plant (NEWPP) to the George Bush International Airport along with the City in general.

-This project primarily consists of construction of approximately 8,000 LF of 108” diameter water line by a combination of open cut and tunneling from west of John Ralston Road to east of Union Pacific Railroad crossing Water Works Blvd, and replacement of public storm sewer and roadway pavement in City, TxDOT, and Harris County Rights-of-Way.
+This project primarily consists of the construction of approximately 8,000 LF of 108” diameter water line by a combination of open cut and tunneling from west of John Ralston Road to east of Union Pacific Railroad crossing Water Works Blvd, and replacement of public storm sewer and roadway pavement in City, TxDOT, and Harris County Rights-of-Way.

-Mr. Ortega was the Project Manager and lead technical engineer for the design approximately 6,500 LF of 108” waterline, located primarily within waterline easements.
+Mr. Ortega was the Project Manager and lead technical engineer for the design of approximately 6,500 LF of 108” water line, located primarily within water line easements.
 The alignment was located within developed and undeveloped properties, some of which were ongoing small businesses.
 The project includes eight tunnels totaling 2,325 LF, including a tunnel under a US 59 overpass at Aldine Bender (aka FM 525) between the abutment and bent piles.
 To complete this critical tunnel crossing with the 108” waterline, a specific geotechnical investigation plan was formulated by Mr. Ortega to identify the risks with the tunnel crossing and to avoid settlement-induced damage to the bridge.
 Alternatives to reducing the settlement risk included verifying the soil variations via continuous cone penetrometer testing, evaluation of chemical soil stabilization, and the use of EPTBM equipment to mitigate the risks.

-Almeda Sims Flow Diversion—City of Houston, Houston, TX
+Almeda Sims Flow Diversion—City of Houston, TX

 Mr. Ortega was the project manager for five miles of 84” gravity relief trunk sewer via tunnel construction to divert excess flows from the Almeda Sims service areas and provide needed relief to the North McGregor Pump Station (Medical Center/Rice University/Greenway Plaza) collection system.
 This project involved routing the project from the northern limits of Houston’s Central Business District, south to the Texas Medical Center.
 Although the entire project was tunneled, Mr. Ortega was required to address the technical challenges of placing the line between St. Joseph’s Medical Center buildings, dealing with foundation encroachment into the public rights-of-way, record research due to the number of basements and tie-back systems from the basements that extended into the street rights-of-way, and obtaining approval to cross the City’s Herman Park Golf Course.
 Mr. Ortega was responsible for siting the tunnel shafts, the tunnel and pipe design, and overall coordination with the hospitals.
-As the Lead Project Engineer, he was also responsible for the tunnel design for the portion of the project from Ruiz Pump Station to the Taft Street, and junction box design including the drop connection configuration to reduce the odor concerns, coordinating the geotechnical investigation throughout the Central Business District of downtown Houston, and acting as a liaison with the property owners including the St. Joseph Medical Center.
+As the Lead Project Engineer, he was also responsible for the tunnel design for the portion of the project from Ruiz Pump Station to Taft Street, and junction box design including the drop connection configuration to reduce the odor concerns, coordinating the geotechnical investigation throughout the Central Business District of downtown Houston and acting as a liaison with the property owners including the St. Joseph Medical Center.